-The questions in the test ASVAB are of multiple choice types, that is, a question will be followed by a number of possible answers.
-The examinee has to select one answer from among them.
+The questions in ASVAB are of multiple choice types, that is, a question will be followed by a number of possible answers.
+The candidate has to select one answer from the given options.
 The questions test a candidate's level of ability in four domains:

 The Math domain consists of the Arithmetic Reasoning and Math Knowledge subtests.
 The Arithmetic Reasoning questions include math problems that involve the use of arithmetic operations such as multiplication, division, percentage calculation, etc. The Math Knowledge section will include questions on geometry and algebra as well.

-The Science and Technical domains are comprised of the remaining subtests, except Assembling Objects, which tests spatial ability.
+The Science and Technical domains consist of the remaining subtests, except Assembling Objects, which tests spatial ability.
 The General Science questions are based on various branches of science such as physics and chemistry.
-Electronics Information, Auto Information and Shop Information questions are directed at testing the examinee's knowledge of electrical circuits, automobile parts and functions, and tools and their uses, respectively.
+Electronics Information, Auto Information and Shop Information questions are directed at testing the candidate's knowledge of electrical circuits, automobile parts and functions, and tools and their uses, respectively.
 The Mechanical Comprehension questions are based on mechanics such as weight, height, friction, etc.

-The Assembling Objects questions consist of series of geometric shapes which are to be aligned or assembled as per specific instructions.
-The candidate is not required to actually assemble them, but he has to select the correct answer from among the choices of assembled objects that are given.
+The Assembling Objects questions consist of series of geometric shapes which are to be aligned or arranged as per specific instructions.
+A candidate is not required to assemble them in actual, but he has to select the correct answer from the choices of assembled objects that are given.